usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 Variable | Description
 ---------|-----------
 `TMS_AUTH_TOKEN` | TMS API authentication token
+`RESTRICT_EMAIL_RECIPIENTS_TO` | `;` delimited string of email addresses which, when non-empty, will prevent outbound email from being sent to any address other than those specified here.
+We use this to prevent sending unexpected emails from development instances.
 `TMS_WEBHOOK_ALLOWED_CIDR_NETS` | `;` delimited string of IP addresses from which we're expecting webhook requests.
 Requests from all other origins will be rejected.
 May be set to `*` in development to allow requests from all origins.